marek-kulon/hangman-game/README.md

 The main class performing all user actions is [Game].
 [Game] contains reference to immutable [GameState] which is a minimum data set required to visualize game, interact with the user and determine its result.
 Every user action successfully performed on [Game] moves it to another state.

 Game state consists of secret word, allowed number of incorrect guesses and guesses made by user.
-All that information is persisted in repository as one entity.
-Benefit of described approach is ease of horizontal scaling.
+All that information is persisted in repository as one entity which easies horizontal scaling.

 System stores data in two repositories: containing all game state data [GameStateRepositoryMapDbFile] and [SecretRepositoryJsonFile] storing guess secrets.